Fiersa Besari: Music career

 As of December 2018, Besari is on the Billboard Social 50 chart, a chart that ranks the most active musical artists on the world's leading social networking services.
-He is ranked 49th, above Ed Sheeran who is ranked 50th.
+He is ranked 49th, above Ed Sheeran, who is ranked 50th.
 His song, "Pelukku untuk Pelikmu" was also lined up to become the soundtrack for the 2019 Indonesian film Imperfect.

 Writing

 Besari made his debut as an author with his novel, Garis Waktu, published by Media Kita in 2016.
-The novel was later adapted into a film in by Dapur Film and MD Pictures with the same title.
+The novel was later adapted into a film by Dapur Film and MD Pictures with the same title.
 The film was directed by Jeihan Angga and starred Michelle Ziudith, Reza Rahadian and Anya Geraldine and was released in cinemas throughout Indonesia on 24 February 2022.

 The rest of his novels are, Konspirasi Alam Semesta (2017), Catatan Juang (2017), Arah Langkah (2018), 11:11 (2018) and Tapak Jejak (2019).